A Lesson to Learn: Guardforce AI Co. Limited (GFAI)

 Guardforce AI Co.
-Limited (NASDAQ:GFAI) went up by 54.72% from its latest closing price compared to the recent 1-year high of $7.65.
-The company’s stock price has collected -15.87% of loss in the last five trading sessions.
-Press Release reported 3 hours ago that Guardforce AI Plans to Expand Robotics as a Service (RaaS) to Chinas Greater Bay Area
+Limited (NASDAQ:GFAI) went up by 52.83% from its latest closing price compared to the recent 1-year high of $7.65.
+The company’s stock price has collected 33.88% of gains in the last five trading sessions.
+Press Release reported on 01/14/22 that Guardforce AI Plans to Expand Robotics as a Service (RaaS) to Chinas Greater Bay Area

 Is It Worth Investing in Guardforce AI Co.
 Limited (NASDAQ :GFAI) Right Now?